garrandall/popular-music-data/tracks/nothin--n-o-r-e-.md

 Aiyyo!
 (Millitainment)

-Homeboy, I came to party (ohh!)
+Homeboy, I came to party (oh!)
-Yo' girl was lookin at me (ohh!)
+Yo' girl was lookin at me (oh!)
-She's a haggler naw I'm not taggin her (ohh!)
+She's a haggler naw I'm not taggin her (oh!)
-But you don't want them boys to come over and start askin ya (ohh!)
+But you don't want them boys to come over and start askin ya (oh!)
 What you wanna do, nigga?
 (Nothin')
 What you tryin' to do, nigga?
 (Nothin')
 What you wanna do, nigga?
 (Nothin')